 - Ask for a break if you need one.

-- If your interview with the investigator is being recorded, ask for a digital copy or transcript of the interview.
-You can also record the interview yourself (e.g. on your phone).
+- Most interviews are voice recorded, you can ask for a digital copy or transcript of the interview later.
+You can also record the interview yourself (e.g. on your phone) but make sure you ask for permission first as it can be an offence depending on where you live.

 - Do NOT sign anything you are unsure of.